 As you can see, this is a financially risk-free way to make a medical negligence claim.
 Call Accident Claims UK today, to find out more about how our national claims service can help you to get the compensation you are eligible for.

 Accident Claims UK has the experience needed to process successful claims against the NHS for our clients.
 We are skilled in following the medical negligence claim process, and have proven effective in claiming significant amounts from large organisations such as the NHS in the past.
 We have helped many victims of clinical negligence, and we can do the same for you.
-Simply call us on 0800 073 8801 so that we can get started on your claim today.
+Simply call us on 0800 073 8801 so that we can get started on your no win no fee claim today.

 When you call us, one of our team will be ready to talk you through our onboarding process for new claims.
 Part of this process, is asking you a number of questions designed to tell us what we need to know about both your injuries, and the medical negligence that caused them.
 These questions could include:

 - Where and when did the medical negligence take place?

 - Why do you believe a medical professional was at fault?